 There are two popular ways to season the rice:

-1. Use Freshly Cooked Rice: It’s best to make kimbap with rice that’s just been cooked.
+1. Use freshly cooked rice: It’s best to make kimbap with freshly cooked short grain rice.
 Keep the rice a bit warm until you’re ready to roll.

 • Keeping a small bowl of water or sesame oil nearby is really helpful.